John Berryman: Personal life and death

 Berryman was married three times.
 According to the editors of The Norton Anthology of Modern Poetry, he lived turbulently.
-During one of the many times he was hospitalized for alcohol abuse, in 1970, he experienced what he termed "a sort of religious conversion".
+During one of the many times he was hospitalized for alcohol abuse, in 1970, he experienced what he called "a sort of religious conversion".
 According to his biographer Paul Mariani, Berryman experienced "a sudden and radical shift from a belief in a transcendent God ... to a belief in a God who cared for the individual fates of human beings and who even interceded for them."
-Nevertheless, Berryman continued to abuse alcohol and struggle with depression, as he had throughout much of his life, and on the morning of January 7, 1972, he killed himself by jumping from the Washington Avenue Bridge in Minneapolis onto the west bank of the Mississippi River.
+Nevertheless, Berryman continued to abuse alcohol and struggle with depression, as he had throughout much of his life, and on the morning of January 7, 1972, he died by suicide, jumping from the Washington Avenue Bridge in Minneapolis onto the west bank of the Mississippi River.

+Throughout his life, Berryman struggled with suicidal ideation and nervous breakdowns, documented by those close to him since at least his undergraduate years.
+He was known to have "habits of obsessive nocturnal study" and often struggled with insomnia.
+According to his poem "Drunks" in his 1970 collection Love & Fame, Berryman attempted suicide while enrolled at South Kent by lying on train tracks.

+During his first marriage to Eileen Mulligan, the 1947 affair Berryman initiated with a colleague's wife was a galvanizing event in what became a lifelong struggle with alcoholism.
+Eileen left him in 1953, and he moved to the Chelsea Hotel, where Dylan Thomas was also living.
+Thomas soon collapsed from a bout of pneumonia and complications from alcoholism.
+When Thomas died a few days later at St. Vincent's Hotel, Berryman was the one to discover his body.